Is Capitalism a Caring Society? Economists Engage the Thought of Pope Francis

 Robert Whaples, Professor of Economics at Wake Forest University, is co-editor of The Independent Review (a quarterly journal of political economy) and has recently edited or co-edited six books: The Routledge Handbook of Modern Economic History, The Routledge Handbook of Major Events in Economic History, The Economic Crisis in Retrospect: Explanations by Great Economists, The Future: Economic Peril or Prosperity?, Pope Francis and the Caring Society, and Is Egalitarianism Fair?
 He regularly teaches Introduction to Economics, Current Economic Issues, Environmental and Natural Resource Economics, and the Economics of Entrepreneurship.
 Professor Whaples received his Ph.D. from the University of Pennsylvania.
 He and his wife, Regina, are Lay Dominicans.

-Samuel Gregg is Director of Research at the Acton Institute.
+Samuel Gregg is Research Director at the Acton Institute and a Fellow at the Center for the Study of Law and Religion at Emory University.
 He has written and spoken extensively on questions of political economy, economic history, ethics in finance, and natural law theory.
-He has an MA in political philosophy from the University of Melbourne, and a Doctor of Philosophy degree in moral philosophy and political economy from the University of Oxford.
+Among his eleven books are Becoming Europe (2013) and For God and Profit: How Banking and Finance can serve the Common Good (2016).
+He has an M.A. in political philosophy from the University of Melbourne and a Doctor of Philosophy degree in moral philosophy and political economy from the University of Oxford.

 - The Aquinas Institute